 A number of national MATs have chosen to adopt automatic pay progression on the Main Pay Scale.
-This meets a key aim for the NASUWT of achieving a return to automatic pay progression to replace performance related pay.
+This meets a key aim for the NASUWT of achieving a return to automatic pay progression to replace performance-related pay.
+The NASUWT will be asking the Park Federation Academy Trust to consider a return to automatic pay progression on the Main Pay Scale for the next academic year.